elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ---

-### Some other examples

-Fetch Tranco TOP1M blocklist and add its contents to local database (no blocklist will be generated)
+Fetch Tranco TOP1M and insert its contents to local database (no blocklist will be generated)

 -   :heavy_check_mark: Download/Extract URLs to local database
--   :x: Identify malicious URLs from local database using Safe Browsing API, and generate blocklist
--   :x: Retrieve URLs with malicious statuses (attained from past scans) from local database, and generate blocklist
--   :x: Update local database with latest malicious URL statuses
 -   :memo: Sources: **Tranco TOP1M**
 -   :shield: Vendors: **Not Applicable**